BishopFox/sliver-gui/README.md

 ### Install

 Download the [latest release](https://github.com/BishopFox/sliver-gui/releases) and connect to a Sliver server using a standard operator profile.
 See the [wiki](https://github.com/BishopFox/sliver-gui/wiki) for more details.
-On MacOS you'll need to manually remove the quarantine bit on the app: `xattr -r -d com.apple.quarantine ./Sliver.app` before the application will run.
+* On MacOS you'll need to manually remove the quarantine bit on the app: `xattr -r -d com.apple.quarantine ./Sliver.app` before the application will run, as I've not bothered to setup code signing for the app yet.
+* Automatic updates don't work on MacOS, as I've not bothered to setup code signing for the app yet.

 ### Features